-This is a collaborative project undertaken in May 2015 between the Western Australian Agriculture Authority, Rural Industries Research and Development Corporation, Australian Truffle Growers Association and Truffle Producers Western Australia Inc. and will continue to run until January 2019.
+This is a collaborative project undertaken in May 2015 between the Western Australian Agriculture Authority, Rural Industries Research and Development Corporation, Australian Truffle Growers Association and Truffle Producers Western Australia Inc. to run until January 2019.

 Growers are encouraged to use the MyPestGuide Reporter / Truffle Survey phone app.
 A pictorial guide ‘Pest and diseases of truffles and their host trees’ is also available on the DAFWA website to assist growers in the identification of pests and diseases. https://www.agric.wa.gov.au/new-horticulture-crops/pests-and-diseases-truffles-and-their-host-trees